-As at March 31, 2024, the Company had futures contracts to buy 16.5 million pounds of green coffee with a notional value of US\$30.9 million, and contracts to sell 21.7 million pounds of green coffee with a notional value of US\$40.6 million.
-The furthest contract matures in March 2025 (December 31, 2023: buy 9.3 million pounds of green coffee with a notional value of US\$17.1 million, and contracts to sell 13.8 million pounds of green coffee with a notional value of US\$25.5 million).
-An estimated 1% decrease in the mark-to-market rate applied to coffee futures would have resulted in an estimated gain of \$0.1 million to the net loss, and vice versa (2023: \$0.1 million gain to net loss).
+9.3 million pounds of green coffee with a notional value of US\$17.1 million, and contracts to sell 13.8 million pounds of green coffee with a notional value of US\$25.5 million).
+An estimated 1% decrease in the mark-to-market rate applied to coffee futures would have resulted in an estimated gain of \$0.2 million to the net income, and vice versa (December 2023: \$0.1 million gain to net income).